Secret caves and a heart-shaped island

 - Observing the ocean floor and sea life from the Bikuni sightseeing boat

-- Tasting some of the country's best seafood, particularly the sea urchin
+- Tasting some of the town's best seafood, particularly the sea urchin

 How to Get There